 Before this offering, there has been no established public market for our common stock.
-An active, liquid trading market for our common stock may not develop or be sustained following this offering, which likely would materially and adversely affect the market price of our common stock.
+We have applied to have our common stock listed on the NASDAQ, but our application may not be approved.
+Even if approved, an active, liquid trading market for our common stock may not develop or be sustained following this offering, which likely would materially and adversely affect the market price of our common stock.
 Stockholders also may not be able to sell their shares of our common stock at the volume, prices and times desired.